 - Energy Performance Certificate (applicable if applying for EPC discount)

-- Accreditation Evidence - you must be accredited or, where applicable, a member at the time of application and be the proposed licence holder
+- Accreditation Evidence - if you are accredited or where applicable, a member of the recognised schemes listed below at the time of application, and are the proposed licence holder

 - Annotated Floor plan

-- Current Tenancy/Management agreement(s) – Must include the named tenants included
+- Current Tenancy/Management agreement(s) – must include the names of all the people residing in the property

 The list is not exhaustive, and specific additional documentation might be needed.